Charity Law Solicitors

 Guiding you through the giving process

 The charity sector faces many pressures and has increasingly come under spotlight in recent times.
-With fierce competition from rivals, a tougher fundraising environment and the need to improve transparency of charitable spend, more charities are looking for donations from individuals instead.
+With fierce competition from rivals, a tougher fundraising environment and the need to improve the transparency of charitable spend, more charities are looking for donations from individuals instead.

 What is charity law?